brainworxx/lazyFxx-TYPO3-Extension/Documentation/Usage/Index.rst

 Viewhelpers
 ^^^^^^^^^^^

 LazyFxx is used inside the fluid templates.
-We hve provides tree viewhelpers for this:
+We hve provides three viewhelpers for this:

   - Image viewhelper
   - Media viewhelper